 Another easy option for those who want to avoid some hassle is paying for a prepaid SIM card through The Arrival Store, which is a service that will have a Korean cell phone or SIM card ready and waiting for you when you arrive.
 You can also easily purchase a prepaid SIM card at a phone kiosk from Incheon International Airport upon your arrival.

-For Long-term Use: Monthly Phone Plans
+For Long-term Use: Monthly Phone Plans in Korea

 If you are staying in Korea for a longer period of time, setting up a phone subscription plan might be a more cost-effective option to look into.
 In order to set up a monthly phone plan, you will need to bring a valid passport, your ARC (Alien Registration Card), as well as proof of a Korean bank account.